 With a few simple changes, I turned the original into these gorgeous and festive Red Velvet Waffle Cookies with Cream Cheese Glaze.
 Oh, and there are sprinkles and Reddi-wip, too.
 Talk about a tasty treat!

-Inspired by this idea, I wanted to create these waffle cookies in an effort to pass along some warm fuzzies to people I know who will enjoy them and share the joy with others.
+I wanted to create these waffle cookies in an effort to pass along some warm fuzzies to people I know who will enjoy them and share the joy with others.
 But first, we need some sweet treats.
 Let’s talk Red Velvet Waffle Cookies.

 The batter comes together pretty quickly.
 And the “baking” of these cookies is actually done in a waffle iron to create that classic grid pattern.